-Mark and I celebrated our 12th wedding anniversary this weekend doing a whole bunch of nothing.
+Mark and I spend a weekend doing a whole bunch of nothing.
 We napped, watched the waves roll in, enjoyed long walks, took pictures of sea lions, read and napped some more.
 We didn’t do anything that anyone would consider productive, yet all of that nothing was life-giving.

 Our long stretch of doing nothing reminded me of the importance of making room for little pockets of nothing every day.
 If we don’t take time to do nothing, we compromise everything.